All Episodes

 Most of the FBI is able to see that.

-When it gets put in an intelligence report, what if that person tips off Susan Rice and Susan Rice says, hmm, maybe I should ask to unmask this one.
+When it gets put in an intelligence report, what if that person tips off Susan Rice and Susan Rice says, hmm, maybe I should ask to unmask this one?

-That may well have been what happened, and the rumors are that what happened is that she was tipped off to ask for the unmasking on Flynn and others.
+And the rumors are that what happened is that she was tipped off to ask for the unmasking on Flynn and others.

 And so she won't testify, so we don't know if she did the unmasking.